Skip to content

 BOM

-The full Bill of Materials is available online, and was prepared with GitBuilding.
+The full Bill of Materials is available online, and was prepared using GitBuilding.

-Most 3D models needed to make this machine have been exported to STEP or STL format for convenience.
+Most of the 3D models needed to make this machine have been exported from FreeCAD to STEP or STL format, for your convenience.

 gitbuilding